aryanmalik55/QRcodeProject/README.md

 # QRcodeProject
-This is a QR Code Generator project.
+This is a QR Code Generator project using HTML,CSS,JavaScript.